 Your baby just spent the last 40 weeks curled up all snug and warm preparing for their world debut.
 You can imagine how overwhelming it might be to make that transition!
 You'll notice that even after they're born, when they have room to finally stretch out, they continue to stay most at ease tucked in tight against you.
 This is comforting for them and makes them feel safe.
 Using a swaddle can offer even more comfort to mimic your baby's time in the womb, especially when it's time to sleep.
-This is why we're telling you all about our favorite swaddles for your newborn in 2021!
+This is why we're telling you about one of our all-time favorite baby products: swaddles for your newborn in 2021!

 *content updated for 2021

 Benefits and Safety of Swaddling

 Nurses swaddling babies soon after birth is common practice, and let me tell you, they are pros at it!
 What was so amazing is how quickly I saw the calm come over my sweet newborn when those nurses wrapped her up so perfectly.
 I knew immediately that swaddling was going to be a trick I'd need to perfect myself.